BoltzmannEntropy/xtts2-ui/README.md

 | Arabic   | [▶️](demo_info/Rogger_sample_aa.wav) |

 ## Language Support
-Arabic, Chinese, Czech, Dutch, English, French, German, Hungarian, Italian, Japanese, Korean, Polish, Portuguese, Russian, Spanish, Turkish
+Arabic, Chinese, Czech, Dutch, English, French, German, Hungarian, Italian, Japanese[ (see setup)](#notes), Korean, Polish, Portuguese, Russian, Spanish, Turkish

 ## Notes
 If you would like to select **Japanese** as the target language, you must install a dictionary.